einBuegelbrett/BigData/README.md

 ## Frontend
 - **Folder:** `Frontend/`
-- **Contains:** Source code for the web application to visualize MTG card data and calculated KPIs.
+- **Contains:** Source code for the web application to visualize MTG card data.